 First, check to ensure that you entered all of the numbers correctly and that you have entered the correct billing zip code (which may be different from where you live).
 Also check the expiration date on the card.
 Sometimes credit card companies reject a transaction because they believe that the charge may be fraudulent.
 Our third party credit card vendor is located in California and such a purchase may look out of the ordinary to your bank, resulting in the bank rejecting the transaction to protect you and them from fraud.
 This is often likely to occur if you have ever flagged your account for suspicious transactions, or if you have signed up for additional fraud protection.
 To resolve this, you should contact your credit card company and inform them that you authorize this charge.

 If all else fails, try a different payment method.

 I have not received my permit yet, what should I do?

 Please be patient, sometimes is takes a while for your permit to process.
-If you do not receive your permit by August 15th, please let us know.
+If you do not receive your permit within 24 hours of purchase, please let us know.